 Wholesale used clothing and their imports and exports are treated differently around the world.
 Different countries have different rules, legislation, and laws, and some countries even outright ban second-hand clothing.

-For example, the Dominican Republic cannot export credential clothing (raw donations) and can be fined if they are caught.
+For example, the Dominican Republic cannot export credential clothing (raw donations or raw clothing) and can be fined if they are caught.
 They are only allowed to export textiles, and import graded goods or mixed rags.
 This is just an example of some of the unique rules and laws in place across the globe.

-When it comes to which countries play a heavy role in the used clothing market, Africa and other developing countries play a big role in the market.
+When it comes to which countries play a heavy role in the used clothing market, Africa (a continent) and other developing countries play a big role in the market.

 There is a common misconception that Africa receives lower-quality clothing, which couldn’t be further from the truth.
 Because they don’t buy raw donations, they typically get sorted clothing that is of a higher quality.